kyang5/coursedescriptions/source/onlineFall.rst

-    * This is an online class.
-More details will be forthcoming. *
+    This is an online, synchronous class.
+Synchronous meeting time:  Thursday, 2:30 pm - 4:00 pm.
+Combined with COMP 305-001.

     Businesses and scientific institutions have started using commercial grade database servers increasingly.
 Hence it has become important to install,